Looking for the very best day trips from Tbilisi, Georgia? Then this guide is for you!

 Further afield, there are dozens of wineries and monasteries you can visit close to Sighnaghi, but you’ll need a car.
 Be sure to stop off at the Tsinandali Estate outside Telavi—Kakheti’s bigger city and transport hub.

-Travelling by taxi from Tbilisi to Sighnaghi (or vice versa)
+Travelling by taxi or marshrutka from Tbilisi to Sighnaghi (or vice versa)

-I highly recommend taking a shared taxi from Tbilisi to Sighnaghi to maximise your time.
-Taxis bound for Sighnaghi/Telavi wait behind Tbilisi’s Samgori bus station (exit left from the Isani metro and wrap around the back—you’ll see cars and drivers waiting near the row of shops).
+I highly recommend taking a shared taxi from Tbilisi to Sighnaghi to make the most of your time.
+Taxis bound for Sighnaghi/Telavi wait behind Tbilisi’s Isani Metro Station.
+You can find my full transport guide for getting to Kakheti from Tbilisi here.

 Group tours from Tbilisi to Sighnaghi and Telavi